Generative models for decision-making under distributional shift: OR tasks under distributional shift and examples

 This formulation implicitly characterizes adverse distributions by their membership in an ambiguity set.
 A constructive alternative is to generate a stressed distribution directly, for example, through transport-guided distortion of \(P\), adversarial updates in transport-map space, or risk-guided dynamics.
 The result is not only a worst-case value, but an explicit stressed distribution and a corresponding family of scenarios that can be sampled, inspected, and used for downstream analysis.
 For OR, this matters because robustness is not only about worst-case protection, but also about whether the generated adverse scenarios are operationally meaningful and diagnostically informative.

 \paragraph{Example: robust portfolio optimization.} We illustrate robust distribution construction in a portfolio-allocation problem.
 The uncertain input is a one-period return vector \(Y\in\R^d\), and the decision is a long-only portfolio \(w(\theta)=\operatorname{softmax}(\theta)\in\Delta^{d-1}\).
 We use six exchange-traded funds, \(\{\texttt{SPY},\texttt{IWM},\texttt{EFA},\texttt{EEM},\texttt{AGG},\texttt{GLD}\}\), representing U.S. equities, small-cap equities, developed international equities, emerging markets, bonds, and gold.
-From adjusted daily prices, we construct aligned daily returns and split them chronologically into a training period and a held-out test period.
-Returns are standardized using the training sample only, and the standardized return vector is denoted by \(x\in\R^d\).
+Using adjusted daily prices from Yahoo Finance, we construct aligned daily returns and split them chronologically into a training period and a held-out test period.
+The data cover 2023--2025, with observations through 2024 used for training.
+For a raw daily return \(r_i\in\R^6\), let \(\mu\) be the training mean and let \(s=(nd)^{-1}\sum_{i=1}^n\sum_{j=1}^d |R^{\mathrm{train}}_{ij}|\) be a single global scale, where \(n\) is the number of training observations and \(d=6\).
+The flow model and robust optimization problem are both written in the scaled space \(x_i=(r_i-\mu)/s\).
+This global scaling keeps the portfolio loss in a common return geometry while avoiding asset-wise rescaling of the decision objective.

+As in the outage example, the nominal return distribution is learned by flow matching using the same MLP architecture, optimizer settings, batch size, and 100-step reverse Euler sampler.
+We use a standard Gaussian reference distribution \(\varepsilon\sim N(0,I_6)\), the linear interpolation \(\psi_t=(1-t)x_i+t\varepsilon_i\) between each scaled training return \(x_i\) and a reference sample \(\varepsilon_i\), and the target velocity \(\varepsilon_i-x_i\) in the usual squared flow-matching loss.
+The flow is trained for 20{,}000 optimization steps.
+After training, we draw \(N\) i.i.d. nominal return scenarios \(\hat x_1,\ldots,\hat x_N\) from the learned flow, with \(N\) chosen to match the number of training dates.

+The nominal portfolio is obtained by minimizing the scenario average of a smooth shortfall loss.
+In the scaled space, define \(\bar q(w)=(q-\mu^\top w)/s\) and \(\ell(x,w)=\beta^{-1}\log(1+\exp(\beta(\bar q(w)-x^\top w)))\), where \(q\) is the target one-period return level.
+The generated scenarios \(\hat x_i\) are samples from a learned approximation of the empirical nominal distribution.
+The nominal portfolio, therefore, serves as the no-shift baseline: it optimizes over the learned nominal scenario distribution without adversarial perturbation.
+The robust portfolios are optimized over adversarially perturbed particles initialized from the same nominal scenarios, so the comparison below evaluates the effect of replacing the nominal no-shift baseline by stress-aware deployment distributions.
+The nominal problem solves \(\min_\theta N^{-1}\sum_{i=1}^N \ell(\hat x_i,w(\theta))\).
+For robust optimization, we use the particle form

+where \(z_i\) are adversarially perturbed return particles in the same scaled space.
+We use \(q=0.02\), \(\beta=4\), and \(\gamma\in\{0.01,0.1,1,10\}\).
+We initialize \(\theta=0\), corresponding to the equal-weight portfolio, and initialize \(z_i=\hat x_i\).
+The nominal portfolio is optimized for 100{,}000 gradient steps, and each robust portfolio is optimized for 100{,}000 gradient descent--ascent steps.
+The softmax parameterization enforces the long-only simplex constraint, so no projection is needed for \(w\).